NBISweden/workshop-reproducible-research/pages/docker/docker-8-extra-material.md

 Let's try to convert the Docker image for this course directly from DockerHub using `singularity build`.
-(Note that there is also the [singularity pull](https://sylabs.io/guides/3.4/user-guide/cli/singularity_pull.html) command, which should be more or less equivalent.)
+(Note that there is also the [singularity pull](https://sylabs.io/guides/3.4/user-guide/cli/singularity_pull.html) command, which should be equivalent.)

 Now, depending on the system you are running on and the version of Singularity, you may not have the option to build locally.
 However, Singularity has the